khuonghoanghuy/PlatGiggle/assets/id/readme.txt

-using lev0 folder and renamed the number for template folder
+id folder
+a data folder to contains something u may know